 The Netherlands is a very competitive country for business and offers many job opportunities.
 Different international companies from various sectors and industries have their offices in the Netherlands, which means that the company language in big companies is usually English.
 Familiarise yourself with the Dutch labour market and once you have assessed your skills and know what you want to do, there are a number of ways for you to look for and find the perfect job for you:

 Currently, the biggest job board on the Dutch labour market is Indeed.
-LinkedIn and the nationale vacanturebank are also popular websites where new jobs are constantly being uploaded.
+LinkedIn and the nationale vacanturebank are also popular and active websites.
 But there are a number of other platforms for job seekers to find a new opportunity, many that also cater to specific sectors such as education or IT.

 A recruitment agency